-These guidelines cover former rebels (FRs) who were members of the Communist Party of the Philippines (CPP), New People's Army (NPA), and the National Democratic Front (NDF), collectively known as the CPP-NPA-NDF (CNN), and the Militia ng Bayan (MB), and their families, as well as individuals and families in conflict-affected and -vulnerable communities.
+- Former rebels (FRs) who were members of the Communist Party of the Philippines (CPP), New People's Army (NPA), and the National Democratic Front (NDF), collectively known as the CPP-NPA-NDF (CNN), and their families; - 2.
+The Militia ng Bayan (MB) and their families; and - 3.
+Individuals and families in conflict-affected and -vulnerable communities.

-In the case of Former Rebels (FRs) and their families, only those who join Communist Terrorist Groups (CTGs) before December 31, 2018 and all who surfaced from July 1, 2016, shall be covered by these guidelines.
+In the case of Former Rebels (FRs) and their families, only those who join Communist Terrorist Groups (CTGs) before December 31, 2018 and all who surfaced from July 1, 2016, shall be covered by this Guidelines.
 Only FRs and their families who are endorsed by the E-CLIP Committee of LGUs shall be provided with assistance within the parameters of the DSWD's programs and services.